scmacdon/AWSTracker/Readme.md

     </body>
     </html>

-## Section 10 - Create a Script file that performs AJAX requests
+## Create a Script file that performs AJAX requests

 Talk about how to setup the Script file that defines AJAX requests

-## Section 11 - Setup the RDS instance
+## Setup the RDS instance

 In this step, you create an Amazon RDS MySQL DB instance that maintains the data used by the *AWS Tracker* application.
 To setup a MySQL DB instance: